AllyYL/casestudy/src/projects/weave.md

         <img src="/assets/images/competitive.webp" alt="logos from competing companies in the crypto and e-commerce industries" style="max-height: 40%, width: auto;">
     </div>
     <div class="column-right">
         <p>Most platforms focus on either traceability or community—not both.
-Through a quick audit of blockchain and e-commerce tools, I found space to merge the two: turning raw supply chain data into a social, story-driven experience.
-This became WEAVE’s core differentiator.</p>
+Through a quick audit of blockchain and e-commerce tools, I found space to merge the two: <strong>turning raw supply chain data into a social, story-driven experience</strong>.
+This became WEAVE's core differentiator.</p>
     </div>
 </div>